r00t-3xp10it/venom/README.md

     venom 1.0.11 (malicious_server) was build to take advantage of apache2 webserver to deliver payloads (LAN) using a fake webpage writen in html that takes advantage of <iframe> <meta-http-equiv>
-    or "<form>" tags to be hable to trigger payload downloads, the user just needs to send the link provided to target host.
+    or "<form>" tags to be able to trigger payload downloads, the user just needs to send the link provided to target host.

     "Apache2 (malicious url) will copy all files needed to your webroot"